Sepehr-Seyedi/ML-regression-Association-Clustering-/README.md

 - Use clear variable names and add inline comments when you adapt scripts for your own datasets.
 - If you want, I can generate ready‑to‑paste `requirements.txt`, `.gitignore`, and `LICENSE` files or produce cleaned, runnable versions of each script.

----

-**Copy this README into your repository root as README.md and update file paths, author name, and license year as needed.**